wp-plugins/woocommerce-pure-eft/readme.txt

 You can then submit this information through your normal means of accepting EFTs.

 ## Donate
+If you like this plugin, please consider donating.
+It will help me continue working on this plugin, to add more features.
+Plus it will make me very happy!
 [![Donate Now](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)]
 (https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LJAT6WCWJCQUW "Donate Now")